lijumjose/VIPMP/src/pages/docs/release_notes/upcoming_releases.md

 # Upcoming releases

-The following feature will be released next:

-- New Large Government Agencies (LGA) and LGAs migrated from VIP to VIP Marketplace can purchase products at a significantly discounted price.
-For more details, refer to [Adobe CPAPI Documentation for Managing Large Government Agencies (LGA)](https://adobe.sharepoint.com/:b:/r/sites/VIPMarketplacePartners/PreRelease%20Materials/Technical%20Assets/Developer%20Documentation/LGA%20documentation_v1.0.pdf?csf=1&web=1&e=u2lyz5).
+The following features are scheduled for release:

+- Partners can access flexible promotions tailored to specific products, market segments, and countries, and apply them during the order process.
+Read more about [how to manage flexible promotions](../flex_promo/index.md).
+- Recommendations API enables VIP Marketplace partners to deliver intelligent, personalized, and in-context product recommendations, enhancing customer experience through upsell, cross-sell, and add-on opportunities.
+Read more about [how to manage recommendations](../recommendations/index.md).